cloudflare/cloudflare-docs/content/load-balancing/additional-options/spectrum.md

 * UDP health checks are only available with public monitoring.
 TCP can be used with both public and private montoring.

+[^1]: Within Cloudflare, pools represent your origin servers and how they are organized.
+As such, a pool can be a group of several origin servers, or you could also have only one origin server per pool.
-[^1]: A fallback pool is the pool of last resort.
+[^2]: A fallback pool is the pool of last resort.
 When all pools are disabled or unhealthy, this is where the load balancer will send traffic.